Sleep and Planes, Trains and Automobiles—and Trucks, Buses, Motorcycles!

 The US Department of Transportation and the Federal Motor Carrier Safety Administration have increased focus on sleep, sleep disorders and commercial transportation because of critical safety issues to the drivers and the public.
 In addition, commercial carrier companies have come to realize that sleepy drives disrupt operations, increase healthcare insurance costs, increase litigation rates and profoundly affect the company’s reputation through accidents or a poor safety record.

 These same concerns affect mass transit employees and organizations as well, with an increased exponential impact of possible death or injury caused by sleep-related performance issues.
+Less than four hours of sleep increases risk for motor vehicle accident by 11.5 times.
+And drivers with untreated Obstructive sleep Apnea are seven times more likely to be in an auto accident.

 The CSI Solution: Better Sleep, Better Business!